nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 | `* *  `  | tech lead | set a deadline for the task                | know when the task should be completed             |
 | `* *  `  | tech lead | see the progress of the team               | know the actively performing teams                 |

-*{More to be added}*

 ### Use cases

 (For all use cases below, the **System** is the `EZLead` and the **Actor** is the `Tech Lead`, unless specified otherwise)

 **Use case: UC1 - Create a new team**

-**Actor: Team Lead**
+**Actor: Tech Lead**

 **MSS**

-1. Team Lead specifies the name of the team
+1. Tech Lead specifies the name of the team.
-2. EZLead create a new team object with the specified team
+2. EZLead create a new team object with the specified team.

 **Extensions**